 and Gina Kuperberg present posters at the annual Cognitive Neuroscience Society meeting held in

-Gina Kuperberg gives a talk at the Centre for Research on Language, Mind and Brain, McGill University, Montreal, as part of their Distinguished Lecture Series.
+Gina gives a talk at the Centre for Research on Language, Mind and Brain, McGill University, Montreal, as part of their Distinguished Lecture Series.
 Her talk is entitled "Streams of Language Processing in the Brain: evidence from ERPs and fMRI".

 Neil Cohn defends his Masters Thesis, "Balancing Grammar and Semantics in 'Comics': Global Structure in Sequential Image Processing".
 His advisers are Ray Jackendoff, Gina Kuperberg and Phil Holcomb.